resir014/resir014.xyz/src/content/posts/article/2016-05-03-on-privacy/index.md

 ---
 category: article
 layout: post
-title: "On privacy"
+title: 'On privacy'
-lead: "After the Snowden revelations, our trust in technology is at an all-time low.
-At the same time, the debate on privacy and encryption is getting even more heated."
+lead: 'After the Snowden revelations, our trust in technology is at an all-time low.
+At the same time, the debate on privacy and encryption is getting even more heated.'
 tags:
   - personal
   - privacy
 ---

 It's a weird world of technology that we live in nowadays.